 Holland International Living Center, Ithaca, NY 14850

 Students from all over the world form a global community at the Jerome H. Holland International Living Center.
-One hundred sixty-eight international and American students -- all with with an interest in international issues -- share their cultures and traditions at HILC, and provide support and assistance to Cornell's international undergraduate students.
+One hundred sixty-eight students, international students as well as non-international students with a passion for cross-cultural exchange -- all with an interest in international issues -- share their cultures and traditions at HILC, and provide support and assistance to Cornell's international undergraduate students.

 HILC is a home away from home for its residents, offering friendship, support, and a respectful community.
 To accommodate the needs of international students, HILC is the only undergraduate residence hall that remains open during winter break for residents who need to stay on campus.

 Political, economic, social, and cultural events and discussions are common at HILC, but students also take time to relax and have fun.
-Weekly "Country/Culture Nights" give residents the opportunity to present and learn about countries of origin or interest.
-With multiple student-run committees and events, there is always something fun and exciting to do at HILC.
+With a student-run Council, there is always something fun and exciting to do at HILC.